-All the counselors are able to help you explore careers and the information that goes into career choice.
-Counselors can teach you how to investigate careers, compare them with your own abilities and interests and how to make career and goal decisions.
-In addition, the Counseling department offers career interest tests and the resources of the Transfer/Career Center.
+All the counselors are able to help you explore careers and the information that goes into a career choice.
+Counselors can teach you how to investigate careers, compare them with your own abilities and interests and how to make career decisions.
+In addition, the Career Center provides various online Career Assessments to help you get started with the career decision making process.

 19. Is there a time limit for completion of a Degree or Certificate?